 Steps to Execute an Omnichannel Strategy

-1. Find the most frequently channels used by customers
+1. Find the most frequent channels used by customers

 Implementing an omnichannel strategy does not mean using all the available channels.
 However, it would be best to focus on the channels most frequently used by the target consumer.
 For example, if your target market is Generation Z, you can focus more on running your business with Instagram.
 Why?
 Because the Instagram platform is most used by Generation Z these days.
 You can also use new platforms, but still, you need to monitor and evaluate regularly to assess whether the channel is right for your business.